ipa-kut/test_nodelets/README.md

 * Has one output:
     * `result` - Bool - True when calculation result is true

+## test_nodelets/CompFloatTemporalNodelet

+Computes difference in a float input values between start and stop signal.
+Good demo for having start/stop/reset structure with nodelets.
+**NB**: This version of calculator does not need a level-maintained signal, but also works with pulse events.
+**NB2**: Name says comparator, but this is actually a differentiator.
+Too lazy to change.

+Startup: `roslaunch test_nodelets test_comp_float_temporal.launch`

+* Has three control inputs:
+    * `start` - Bool - Start calculator.
+Infinite waiting loop for this signal after startup/reset.
+    * `stop` - Bool - Stop a running calculator.
+Infinite waiting loop for this signal after start.
+    * `reset` - Bool(Edge triggered) - Resets a stopped calculator in FALLING EDGE.
+Infinite waiting loop for this signal after stop.
+* Has one data input:
+    * `float_val` - Float64 - The float val on this topic is used to calculate the difference
+* Has one data output:
+    * `result` - Float64 - The result of calculation is published ONCE.

 ## Resources

 * [ROS Nodelet wiki](http://wiki.ros.org/nodelet) -> Just an overview